 The katagami in MoDA’s Silver Studio collection are among our most popular objects.
 They hold a fascination for students and creative practitioners because of the intricacy of their cutting and the beauty and stylisation of the motifs depicted.

-Our four researcher/practitioners are helping to expand our understanding of these fascinating objects, and offer ways in which students can engage with them more deeply in the future.
+Our four researcher/practitioners helped to expand our understanding of these fascinating objects, and to offered ways in which students can engage with them more deeply in the future.

 What are these katagami and why are they interesting?

 This symposium was part of the conclusion to the MoDA’s Arts Council England funded research project, Katagami in Practice: Japanese Stencils in the Art School.